duckies/cop4331c-form-submission-system/docs/STRUCTURE.md

 </script>
 ```

-The above example does not deal with data whatsoever, but if this `FormGenerator` component were passed an array of fields it would loop through the entire array of fields and dynamically render a component for the type desired. `v-for="field in schema"` is a looping operation that will repeat that tag and everything within it; it requires a `:key="field.id"` or some other unique identifier or Vue can get confused as it doesn't know if it's already rendered that specific component or not.
-All of our fields will come with unique ids, however some data does not have unique identifiers can the following could also be done: `v-for="(field, index) in schem" :key="index"`.
+The above example does not deal with data whatsoever, but if this `FormGenerator` component were passed an array of fields it would loop through the array and dynamically render a component for the type desired. `v-for="field in schema"` is a looping operation that will repeat that tag and everything within it; it requires a `:key="field.id"` or some other unique identifier or Vue can get confused as it doesn't know if it's already rendered that specific component or not.
+All of our fields will come with unique ids, however data that lacks identifiers can use: `v-for="(field, index) in schem" :key="index"`.

 The information in the script tag is mostly TypeScript jargon but also the `@Prop()` declarations for data it should receive.
 There are many ways of defining props, and one thing this component would need to be careful of is ensuring the schema data is a required property.